ANAS4922/delta-demo/README.md

 # delta-demo
-This is a demo for GIT &amp; GIT Hub Class
+This is a demo for GIT &amp; GIT Hub Class.